hfarooq/Notes/Module5_SNV.md

 ## MuTect

-* Insert Mutect Introduction *

 In order to run MuTect, we simply run the java application of the program in one go.
-For MuTect to run, we need to have common SNV's present from dbsnp and cosmic to help filter out noise and focus on damaging mutations.
+For our run of MuTect run, we're going to use two files to help filter out noise and focus on damaging mutations.: common SNV's present from in the general population as provided by dbSNP, and potentially damaging SNV's as documented in COSMIC.
 These files are stored in the same path as our MUTECT_DIR variable.

 Looking at the dbsnp file:
 ```
 less $MUTECT_DIR/dbsnp_132_b37.leftAligned.vcf